-Medicare Part C adds more layers of coverage that include benefits like Medicare prescription drug coverage (Medicare Part D), and routine dental care.
-This can come in handy if you need medications or other specialty services that aren’t covered under Original Medicare and can help you save money on out-of-pocket costs.
+Medicare Part C adds more layers of coverage that include benefits like Medicare prescription drug coverage (Medicare Part D) and routine dental care.
+This can come in handy if you need medications or other specialty services not covered under Original Medicare and can help you save money on out-of-pocket costs.

 You may also be able to get coverage for vision and hearing.
 Plus, some Medicare Advantage plans include extra benefits like fitness programs and wellness visits that traditional Medicare doesn’t cover.

 Medicare Part C is an alternative to Original Medicare.
 It offers extra benefits that Medicare Part A and Part B don’t cover like dental, vision, prescription drugs, and more.